syncfusion-content/blazor-docs/blazor/rich-text-editor/import-export.md

 ## Export to HTML file

-Using the [Syncfusion.DocIO](https://libraries.io/nuget/Syncfusion.DocIO.NET) libraries, you can export RTE content to HTML format.
+Use [Syncfusion.DocIO](https://libraries.io/nuget/Syncfusion.DocIO.NET) libraries to export the RTE content to HTML format.

 While clicking on the export button, it makes a call to the Export to HTML service.